What is a Parish Team?

 How It Works

 Currently, a typical commitment from a parish is three years (this can be negotiable).
 Each year, the parish will receive a team of 6-8 trained young adults that will serve from the middle of September to May.
-The Parish Team will work to build bridges between youth and the local church, and they will function as leaven in the youth culture of a community.

 Year 1: Focus on evangelization first and discipleship second.